-The Project Delivery Standards (PDS) address the key environmental risks, effects and legal requirements.
-The PDS include the management and mitigation measures, environmental monitoring and contingency plans for the project.
+Project Delivery Standards (PDS) have been identified to address key environmental risks, effects and legal requirements.
+The PDS are a collation of the management and mitigation measures, environmental monitoring and contingency plans for the project.

 The DP23-33 activity-based PDS groups are: